CIDgravity/cidg-docs/content/en/nextcloud-users/filecoin/installation/index.md

 ---
 title: "Installation"
 description: "CIDgravity as a Netcloud service"
-lead: "This guide describes how you configure Nextcloud CIDgravity app in order to onboard data to Filecoin."
+lead: "This guide describes how you configure Nextcloud CIDgravity app in order to onboard data to Filecoin.
+Below are step-by-step images documenting the CIDGravity Nextcloud installation process."
 draft: false
 images: []
 menu: